The challenge of these times is to remember what change is.

 The invitation

-• Workshops
+• Consulting

 "Profit-maximisation functions as an invisible environmental designer: it structures the spatial, temporal, and institutional conditions through which people live, work, learn, and relate."